 Hurdle shares are typically offered to incentivise key employees in return for their loyalty and hard work in assisting the growth of a business.
-These non-approved HMRC share option arrangements provide considerable flexibility and tax advantages for employee and employer.
-Hurdle shares enable employees to become shareholders at little cost, and allow them to realise their value once the growth threshold has been achieved.
+These non-tax advantaged share acquisition arrangements provide considerable flexibility and potential tax advantages for employee and employer.
+Hurdle shares enable employees to become shareholders at little cost, and allow them to realise the value in the shares once the growth threshold has been achieved.

-Our hurdle shares solicitors can advise on a range of share option schemes.
+Our employee incentives solicitors can advise on a range of share option and share acquisition schemes.
 Typically, we can help you with:

 - Advising on the most suitable plan for your commercial goals

 - Valuing the shares

 - Advising on a future hurdle amount